2 Keys to Simplifying Salesforce Sandbox Preview Testing

-- A Salesforce page is built around metadata (page layout definitions, objects and field definitions) and populated with business data (account names, opportunity close dates, mailing addresses, etc.).
+- A Salesforce page is built around metadata (Page layout definitions, objects, and field definitions).
+It has business data (account names, opportunity close dates, mailing addresses, etc.).

-- The business data and metadata are processed by a page renderer (Classic, Aura, or LWC) that creates the web page source.
+- A page renderer (Classic, Aura, or LWC) processes the business data and metadata.
+It creates the web page source.

-- The web page source is interpreted by a web browser, with the results being displayed on a screen.
+- Interpreting the web page source by a web browser, displaying the results on a screen.

-Salesforce controls and changes how the page is rendered, so developers are not in control of the things that could make a test more resilient to changes.
-This is why tests built on rendered source (the presentation layer) are more prone to breaking with Salesforce updates.
+As Salesforce controls and changes how the page is rendered, developers do not have control over what could make a test more resilient to changes.
+This is why tests built on the rendered source (the presentation layer) are more prone to breaking with Salesforce updates.

-We’ve provided a summary some of the key differences between Salesforce, enterprise and in-house web app development that affect testing:
+We’ve provided a summary of some of the critical differences between Salesforce, enterprise, and in-house web app development that affect testing:

-The other important piece that the Salesforce developers don’t control is the amount of time they have to deliver compatibility with each new Salesforce update.
-The sandbox preview is the first chance most customers get to check out the newest release.
-Previews last from 3 – 4 weeks and then it’s GA.
+The other important piece that the Salesforce developers don’t control is how long they must deliver compatibility with each new update.
+The sandboxed preview is most customers’ first chance to check out the newest release.
+Previews last from 3 – 4 weeks, and then it’s GA.
 Customers have those weeks to:

 - Run their typical regression test to identify potential issues with their customizations (including applications)